xeolabs/scenejs/README.markdown

 # SceneJS

-SceneJS is an object-oriented Javascript framework from [XeoLabs][xeolabs-home] that provides an extensible scene graph API on top of the powerful OpenGL-specification 3D Canvas element.
+SceneJS is a extensible object-oriented Javascript framework that allows you to build scene graphs on top of the powerful OpenGL Canvas3D element.

 ## More Information